 The proposed development site is located on three residential lots at 131, 135 and 139 Menzies Street.
-The subject properties each contain single family homes which have been utilized as rental properties for at least the past two decades.
-The lands are immediately adjacent to the northern commercial corner which is referred to the "Five Corners" intersection of the Menzies Street Neighbourhood.
-These properties are within close walking distance to regional transit, a significant number of commercial retail amenities and services as well as the exemplary James Bay park network.
+The subject properties' each currently contain single-family homes which have been utilized as rental properties for at least the past two decades.
+The lands are immediately adjacent to the northern commercial corner - referred to the "Five Corners" intersection - within the Menzies Neighbourhood.
+These properties are within close walking distance to regional transit, a significant number of commercial retail amenities and services as well as the exemplary City of Victoria park network.